 Therapeutic Writing

-Does writing qualify as therapy?
-A writer often uses life events as source material, and they can create an imaginary world to inflict pain or love upon a character.
+Writers often use life events as source material.
+One of the benefits is publicly sharing personal issues, which allows a person to work through problems.
+Plus, writers have an almost supernatural opportunity/ability to create an imaginary world with all kinds of characters.
 This blank slate lets a writer experiment, lie, and confess.
 We can even change the outcome of an actual event to lessen or heighten its impact.

 Am I a better person because of writing?
-One must first define what makes up a better person.
-Gahhh.
-It isn't easy to look into the mirror.
+Err, probably.
+It is not easy to look in the mirror.
 How about this?
-Let’s turn the clock back five years and split Bill into two people.
+Let’s turn the clock back to 2017 and split Bill into two people.
 One will be an author while the other will not.

 You’re the best -Bill